wp-plugins/ewww-image-optimizer/readme.txt

 = 1.7.4 =
 * fixed: some settings were set to incorrect defaults after enabling and disabling cloud features
 * fixed: invalid status on some systems for 'tar' command
+* new: SunOS support - OpenIndiana and Solaris
+* fixed: resizes not properly checking for re-optimization prevention
 * updated: new version of gifsicle (1.7.7), for more detail, see http://www.lcdf.org/gifsicle/changes.html
-* new: SunOS support - OpenIndiana and Solaris

 = 1.7.3 =
 * fixed: some security plugins disable Optimize More - use install_themes permission instead of edit_themes